Self-service client installation guide

 3. Make sure that the enrollment notification is not disabled for the computer in question via local settings (GPO/Profiles).

-4. Make sure that notifications from the Self-service client are not disabled in the operating system settings.
+4. Make sure that notifications from the self-service client are not disabled in the operating system settings.

 5. Make sure a password self-service policy is assigned to the currently logged in user.